MJingv/gogogo/dic2.md

   are traveling
 - so i think we gonna we're gonna to see some changes in the industry,but i don't think that it's a still glum ,i think that a lot of opportunities
 - i like that glasses have for ,perspective my friend ,j,thank you very much
+- that's unterprener spiece ,i preciate it
+- it's true